Franchised elderly care Sussex

 Many areas on the south coast attract retirees.
 Sussex has a uniquely applicable demographic for Seniors Helping Seniors because the demographic is relevant for our carers and for our clients.

-Bognor Regis, Rye, Hastings, Seaford, Hailsham, Horsham Chichester, Arun, Worthing, Lewes, Eastbourne and Rother are traditional retirement destinations.
+A care agency franchise in Sussex can encompass Bognor Regis, Rye, Hastings, Seaford, Hailsham, Horsham Chichester, Arun, Worthing, Lewes, Eastbourne and Rother, these are all traditional retirement destinations.

 Chichester is Sussex’s capital city and Lewes is Sussex’s county town.